bbauska/JS-Animated-Slideshow/README.md

 }
 </pre>

-Whichever element is currently being moved by the <span>moveElement</span>
+<p>Whichever element is currently being moved by the <span>moveElement</span> function is assigned a
-function is assigned a property called <span>movement</span>.
+property called <span>movement</span>.
 If the element already has this property at the start of the function, it is reset using <span>clearTimeout</span>.
-This means that even if the same element is being told to move in different directions, there is only ever one
+This means that even if the same element is being told to move in different directions, there is only ever one <span>setTimeout</span> statement.</p>

-<span>setTimeout</span> statement.
+<p>Reload <span>list.html.</span> Moving quickly from link to link no longer creates a problem.
+There is

-Reload <span>list.html.</span> Moving quickly from link to link no longer creates a problem.
-There is no backlog of events being queued up.
+no backlog of events being queued up.
 The animation changes direction as you move up and down the list of links.
-Still, the animation is a bit lackluster.
+Still, the animation is a bit lackluster.</p>

 <h4>Refining the animation</h4>

-The <span>moveElement</span> function moves an element one pixel at a time until it reaches the coordinates specified by the <span>final_x</span> and <span>final_y</span>
+<p>The <span>moveElement</span> function moves an element one pixel at a time until it reaches the
-arguments.
+coordinates specified by the <span>final_x</span> and <span>final_y</span> arguments.
 The movement is smooth, but it's also kind of boring.
-Let's spice up the animation a bit.
+Let's spice up the animation a bit.</p>

-Take a look at this simple bit of code in <span>moveElement.js</span>:
+<p>Take a look at this simple bit of code in <span>moveElement.js</span>:</p>

 <pre>
 if (xpos &lt; final_x) {